On an eCommerce site, your product pages are also sales pages.

 7. Answer customer questions

 If your customers frequently ask the same questions, answer them proactively in your product descriptions.
 An FAQ page shouldn’t be the only place shoppers find answers to their most pressing questions.
-Give them what they need right on the product page.
+Give them what they need on an effective product page.

 That said, it’s also important to include an FAQ page that answers more general questions.
 The Product FAQs extension displays frequently asked questions in an accordion style that organizes the responses and saves space on the screen.